ausaccessfed/dev-portal/docs/_verifid-integration/04-client-registration.md

   </tbody>
 </table>

-Please contact your VerifID Service Operator for details on how to securely undertake Client registration.
+Please refer to [Connecting with VerifID](/connect-with-verifid/02-connect-verifid-service) for details on how to securely undertake Client registration.